How to Register a Company in Vietnam

 Company Incorporation Options in Vietnam

 Limited Liability Company (LLC)

-LLC is a legal entity in Vietnam that allows 100% foreign ownership.
-By establishing a LLC, personal assets of shareholders are protected as the liability of each shareholder is limited only to their shares.
+An LLC is a legal entity in Vietnam that allows 100% foreign ownership.
+One of the 4 types of business entities in Vietnam, the LLC, also known as Limited Liability Company, is an appealing choice given that any financial obligations of the company is independent of members’ personal assets.
+As such, by establishing a LLC, personal assets of shareholders are protected as the liability is limited only to their capital contributions/shares.

-Another advantage of setting up a LLC is that it requires one founder only, making it one of the legal entities with the simplest corporate structure.
-If a LLC has more than two owners, a chairman of the Members Council needs to be appointed.
+Another advantage of setting up an LLC is that it requires one founder only, making it one of the legal entities with the simplest corporate structure.
+If an LLC has more than two owners, a chairman of the Members Council needs to be appointed.
 Moreover, the maximum number of members is 50.
 With that being said, LLC is highly suitable for small and medium-sized enterprises (SME).